kk7nc/Text_Classification/README.rst

 Area Under Curve (AUC)
 ~~~~~~~~~~~~~~~~~~~~~~~

-Area  under  ROC  curve  (AUC)  as  a  summarymetric measures the entire area underneath the ROC curve.
-AUC  holds  helpful  properties  such  as  increased  sensitivityin analysis of variance (ANOVA) tests, being independent ofdecision threshold, being invariant toa prioriclass probabili-ties and indicating how well negative and positive classes areregarding decision index.
+Area  under ROC curve (AUC) is a summary metric that measures the entire area underneath the ROC curve.
+AUC holds helpful properties, such as  increased  sensitivity in the analysis of variance (ANOVA) tests, independence of decision threshold, invariance to a priori class probability and the indication of how well negative and positive classes are regarding decision index.

 .. code:: python